 A little about me, the creator of KidCash and why I made this.

 As a parent of two toddlers, there was a point at which I became tired of feeling out of control.
 I was tired of feeling like a bully whenever I was trying to tell him to do things my way.
 There were so many things that I wanted to teach them, and I just thought that there must be an easier way.
 A way where I didn't have to fight them, where things made sense.
 That somehow they would know that the rules exist because I love them and want the best for them.
 And then it dawned on me.
 I do this for a living every day.

-I have spent over fifteen years designing user experiences and products or people as a career.
+I have spent almost twenty years designing user experiences and products or people as a career.
 It means being in the field, making observations and learning how to motivate people towards their goals.
 I use incentives every day to get the job done.
 Once I thought about this as I do my day job, it became clear.